Fill out debt relief forms

 - Creditor

-- A person or business to whom money is owed and who has the legal right to seek repayment.
+- A person, company, or institution to whom money is owed by a debtor, and who may have legal rights to collect that debt or participate in bankruptcy proceedings.